petermax2/hledger-import/CONFIGURATION.md

 `ibans` enumerates all of your bank accounts.
 If `iban` matches, then `account` is used for the resulting hledger transaction.

+A `fallback_account` can be set to balance postings for which no other rules apply or fit.

 ### cards

 TODO